MurrellGroup/Einops.jl/README.md

 </div>

-Einops.jl is a Julia implementation of the [einops](https://einops.rocks), providing an elegant and intuitive notation for tensor operations, and unifying Julia's `reshape`, `permutedims`, `reduce` and `repeat` functions, with support for automatic differentiation.
+Einops.jl is a Julia implementation of [einops](https://einops.rocks), providing an elegant and intuitive notation for tensor operations, and unifying Julia's `reshape`, `permutedims`, `reduce` and `repeat` functions, with support for automatic differentiation.

-The Python implementation uses strings to specify the operation, but that would be tricky to compile in Julia, so a string macro `@einops_str` is exported for parity, e.g. `einops"a 1 b c -> (c b) a"`, which expands to the form `(:a, 1, :b, :c,) --> ((:c, :b), :a)`, allowing for compile-time awareness of dimensionalities, ensuring type stability.
+The Python implementation uses strings to specify the operation, which is tricky to compile in Julia, so a string macro is exported for parity, e.g. `einops"(a b) 1 c -> (c b) a"` expands to the form `((:a, :b), 1, :c,) --> ((:c, :b), :a)`, where `-->` is a custom operator that puts the left and right operands as type parameters of a special pattern type.
+This allows for compile-time awareness of dimensionalities, ensuring type stability.

 ## Operations